 Q: Who selects the cookie varieties?

 A: Licensed bakers can offer up to eight varieties of Girl Scout cookies.
 The national Girl Scout organization reviews and approves all varieties proposed by the bakers.
-This year, Girl Scouts will be selling favorite treats like the Girl Scout Thin Mint cookie and Shortbreads along with other great timeless classics like Caramel deLites, Peanut Butter Patties and Peanut Butter Sandwiches.
-Plus, great Girl Scout “new” classic varieties like Thanks-A-Lots and Lemonades.
-In 2014, girls will also be selling the new Cranberry Citrus Crisp and the test pilot cookie, gluten free chocolate chip shortbread.
+This year, Girl Scouts will be selling favorite treats like the Girl Scout Thin Mint cookie and Shortbreads along with other great timeless classics like Caramel deLites, Peanut Butter Patties and Peanut Butter Sandwiches, Thanks-A-Lots and Lemonades.
+In 2016, girls will also be selling the gluten free chocolate chip shortbread cookie called Trios.

 Q: What are the sizes, quantities and prices of Girl Scout cookies?

 A: Girl Scout cookies are sold by weight, not by size or number.
 The number and size of cookies may vary by variety.
 Girl Scouts of the USA monitors the weights of the cookies, which are set by contract.
 Girl Scout cookies sell for different prices in different areas of the country.
 Each of the more than 100 local Girl Scout councils has the right to set its own price based on its needs and knowledge of the local market.
 Today’s prices, $4 per box, reflect both the current cost of cookies and the realities of providing Girl Scout activities in an ever-changing economic environment.
-The gluten free chocolate chip shortbread cookie is $5 per box.
+The gluten free Trios are $5 per package.

 Q: Are all Girl Scout cookies kosher?